pinnacle-comp/lua-reference/classes/OutputHandle.md

 <div class="language-lua"><pre><code>function OutputHandle:set_loc_adj_to(other: <a href="/lua-reference/classes/OutputHandle">OutputHandle</a>, alignment: <a href="/lua-reference/aliases/Alignment">Alignment</a>)</code></pre></div>

-Set the location of this output adjacent to another one.
+Sets the location of this output adjacent to another one.

 `alignment` is how you want this output to be placed.
 For example, "top_align_left" will place this output above `other` and align the left borders.